 It appears that Judea was on the verge of rebellion in the days of Caligula, and only a fortunate confluence of events prevented this.
 But it is precisely these events that reveal that the willingness of the masses and the elites (including the Jews of Egypt, as shown by Philo’s writings) to use force against Rome was limited only to issues directly related to the Temple.
 In fact, notwithstanding the lack of clear evidence to this effect, it is possible that opposition to Caligula may have been based on a particular, predominantly religious, version of the memory of the Hasmonean Revolt.
 Even if this the case, the idea of rebellion was still too inchoate to enable it to transform readiness for religious martyrdom into a national revolution.
-The main contribution of the events of the years 30–40 CE was not in the formation of opposition to Rome, but in the recognition that Rome was working (sometimes) against what was holy to Judaism, and in the perception of, in Goldstone’s language, “the injustice in the activities of the existing regime.”
+The main contribution of the events of the years 30–40 CE was not in the formation of opposition to Rome, but in the recognition that Rome was working (sometimes) against what was holy to many Jews, and in the perception of, in Goldstone’s language, “the injustice in the activities of the existing regime.”
 This realization, according to Goldstone, is a necessary condition for mobilizing the masses toward rebellion and revolution.

 Chapter Seven: Agrippa: Hope for Disappointment (41–44 CE)